About the project

 Communities of interest groups

 We will be establishing community of interest groups to operate alongside these programmes.
 These groups will be semi-autonomous and self-organising and will provide opportunities for future and developing leaders to come together and share their expertise, to learn from each other, and to provide the community with the benefits of their collective knowledge and wisdom.
-Initially three groups will be established as a pilot and we will be announcing further details shortly.
+Further details can be found here.